 et al. In vitro diagnosis of delayed-type drug hypersensitivity: mechanistic aspects and unmet needs.
 Immunol Allergy Clin North Am.
 2014 Aug;34(3):691–705.

 et al. T cell-mediated hypersensitivity reactions to drugs.
 Annu Rev Med.
 2015;66:439–54.

 2. DRUG-INDUCED HYPERSENSITIVITY SYNDROME (DRUG REACTION WITH EOSINOPHILIA & SYSTEMIC SYMPTOMS)

 Potentially life-threatening, systemic drug-induced hypersensitivity reactions most commonly occur with exposure to anticonvulsants and sulfonamides, although many other classes of drugs, including other antimicrobials and antidepressants, have been implicated.
 The onset of symptoms typically occurs 2–6 weeks after drug initiation.
 As suggested by its alternative name, drug reaction with eosinophilia and systemic symptoms (DRESS), it typically includes eosinophilia and/or lymphocytosis and systemic symptoms such as fever and lymph node enlargement, along with the rash.
 The exact pathogenesis of DRESS is not well elucidated but may include deficient drug metabolism due to genetic mutations in specific detoxification enzymes; reactivation of herpesviruses including HHV-6, HHV-7, cytomegalovirus, and Epstein-Barr virus; and a genetic predisposition based on the presence of specific HLA haplotypes.

 HLA Haplotypes & Risk of Delayed-Onset Drug Hypersensitivity Syndromes

-Activated cytotoxic CD8 T lymphocytes play a key role in the pathogenesis of ...
+Activated cytotoxic CD8 T lymphocytes play a key role ...